byko3y/python-shared-objects/README.md

 Now if comes third thread and sees queue_to_thread or preempt_to_thread filled, than the third thread can decide to abort its transaction, queue itself instead of the current queued thread (preempt the queued thread), or change the preempt_to_thread to self due to higher priority of self.

 There must be some threshold for modification of queue_to_thread and preempt_to_thread so rescheduling will be minimized.

+This model need to work well for 3 scenarios of workload:
+* No contention.
+Threads simply CAS themself into lock
+* Low contention.
+Threads don't CAS the lock, but simply checks the lock value and proceedes into thread_descriptor to CAS the queue request (or preemption)
+* High contention.
+Threads don't CAS the lock neither they CAS the thread_descriptor queue field - they just wait with unknown mechanism until the lock or queue becomes available

+It's really desirable to never cause the contention to suddenly become higher due to transactions' internal behaviour.

+# Scheduling

+Although the only possible strict scheduling is single step long, there is a possibility for waiting threads to form an ordered queue with high priority threads in front and low priority at the back.
+However, due to heterogenous nature of the system (synchronous/asynchronous, fast/slow requests) it is desirable to allow inclusion of fast requests in between the slow ones.
+Failing to do so might cause huge drop of performance and increased contention frequency, leading to sudden drops in performance which might eventually destroy the reason to use our system.
+For example, this problem was encountered by Windows developers: [Anti-convoy locks in Windows Server 2003 SP1 and Windows Vista](http://joeduffyblog.com/2006/12/14/anticonvoy-locks-in-windows-server-2003-sp1-and-windows-vista/)

+The queue might be a double-linked list made of the thread_descriptor-s themselfs.
+To allow for fast requests to happen in between transaction, we can use a flag in the current owner of the lock, saying "I finished my transaction and don't need the locks, but they haven't been taken from me yet".
+Clearing the lock mioght be another option, but some random transaction might come along at random moment and take our lock without consulting the waiting queue.

+To avoid deadlocks it is necessary to make a clear distinction between running and waiting transactions.
+That's kinda position of the thread in the one step queue: you are either first or you belong to the whole bunch of the "second" waiting transactions in the volatile queue.
+If the running thread fails to acquire the lock, he moves into the second row of waiting threads.

+The problem of mutual locks remains, and taking them via wake up and two step "give-accept" mechanism acutally leads to a three step mechanism request-give-accept which might introduce an unacceptable delay, up to hunderds of milliseconds.
+The problem might be resolved by allowing the running thread to hijack any lock from waiting threads.
+To do that, some kind of a **flag** is required in the thread_descriptor indicating the **waiting status**, so the running thread can take the lock instantly and signal the waiting thread to **abort due to lost lock**.

+My first suggestion for an action after lock release/transfer is to wake up everybody.
+Obviously, this could lead to sudden high contention, similarly to a simple "retry transaction endlessly" tactic.
+Thus it's reasonable to wake up a limited amount of waiters, possibly some fixed amount of them, so the load will ramain the same no matter how many waiters are on the queue.